Nick Saban: 2018 season

 In this twelfth season, Alabama started the season ranked #1 in the AP and coaches poll for the third consecutive year.
 In the Camping World Kickoff in Orlando, Florida, the Tide defeated Louisville 51–14.
 In the home opener, the Tide dominated Arkansas State 57–7.
 In their conference opener against Ole Miss, the Crimson Tide won 62–7.
 The Tide defeated Jimbo Fisher and #22 Texas A&M 45–23.
 The following week, Alabama beat Louisiana 56–14.
 Alabama then went to Fayetteville and defeated Arkansas 65–31 for its 12th consecutive victory over the Hogs.
 On homecoming, the Tide defeated Missouri 39–10.

 In the Third Saturday in October, Alabama defeated rival Tennessee 58–21.
 It was the longest winning streak against the Vols with 12 wins and most points scored against them.
 After the bye week, Alabama traveled to Baton Rouge to take on #4 LSU in a matchup between two top-four ranked teams.
 The Tide shutout the Tigers 29–0, securing its seventh straight division title.
 The win was Saban's eighth consecutive victory over LSU.
 The win gave Alabama their 900th win in program history.
 The Tide shutout #18 Mississippi State 24–0, the second consecutive shutout of a conference opponent for first time since 1980.
 The win secured Saban his 11th straight 10-win season.

 The Tide defeated FCS opponent The Citadel 50–17.
 In the Iron Bowl, Alabama avenged the previous season's only loss, to rival Auburn, defeating the Tigers 52–21.
 The win secured Saban's fourth undefeated regular season.
 In the SEC Championship, Alabama, behind backup quarterback Jalen Hurts, overcame a 14-point deficit to defeat #4 Georgia 35–28.
 The win gave Alabama its 27th SEC Championship.
 It was Saban's eighth conference title, sixth with Alabama.
-The win also gave Saban's senior class its 54th win, breaking the previous year's NCAA record for most wins.
+The win gave Saban's senior class its 54th win, breaking the previous year's NCAA record for most wins.
 The following day, Alabama was selected for the College Football Playoff for the fifth year in a row.
 They were selected as the #1 seed for the third time and played the #4 seed Oklahoma at the Orange Bowl.

 In the first meeting since the 2014 Sugar Bowl, the Tide ended a three-game losing streak to Oklahoma, winning 45–34.
 It was Alabama's first Orange Bowl win since 1966.
 The Tide advanced to the National Championship game for the fourth consecutive year and played the #2 seed Clemson Tigers.
 In the third title game in four years against Clemson, Saban suffered his worst loss at Alabama, losing 44–16.
 Saban fell to 2–2 in CFP championship games.
 The Tide finished the season 14–1.